Hizoul/resub-persist/README.md

 In order to make your store persistable simply implement the `IPersistableStore` -Interface.
 This means define a `name` and `getPropKeys` in your resub-store and you're good to go!
+`getPropKeys` defines which variables of your store should be persisted.

 ```ts
 import { AutoSubscribeStore, autoSubscribeWithKey, StoreBase } from "resub"